vknowable/stack-orchestrator/app/data/stacks/public-namada/digitalocean_quickstart.md

 Use this command: `ssh root@[ip address]`

+It may take a couple of minutes after creating the droplet to be able to connect, so wait a minute and try again if the connection fails.

 Then enter 'yes' and input the droplet password when asked.
 (FYI, in production you would use SSH keys and user accounts, not root)

 ## 2. Install Stack Orchestrator and requirements (~1.5 mins)